 - Hands-off investors who have some investing knowledge – Since it takes care of the heavy lifting for you, it works best for investors who want to take a hands-off approach to their investment portfolio.
 Passive investors can let Betterment handle the logistics while using online account management to keep a close eye on their accounts.

-While robo-advisors are much more popular than they were just a few years ago, they could easily replace in-person advisors in the near future.
-With lower fees and advanced software that can maximize results, online investing certainly is gaining an edge.
+Robo-advisors are growing in popularity and could easily replace in-person advisors in the near future.
+With lower fees and advanced software that can maximize results, online investing is certainly gaining an edge.

-If you think Betterment investing might be exactly that your portfolio needs, sign up for a new account today.
+If you think Betterment investing might be exactly what your portfolio needs, sign up for a new account today.